El Centro de Muchos Colores

-Shirena Trujillo Long is a 2000 Fort Lewis College graduate who began working as coordinator for El Centro de Muchos Colores Hispano Resource Center in 2005.
+Shirena Trujillo Long is a Fort Lewis College graduate who began working as coordinator for El Centro de Muchos Colores Hispano Resource Center in 2005.
 Shirena self identifies as Hispana or Chicana and is the product of a bi-cultural family with her Mexican-American father's roots centered in Chama, New Mexico, and her mother's German-Scottish roots from Indiana.
 She is a native of Utah and was raised in Farmington, N.M., before moving to Durango where she earned her bachelor's degree in English/Communications and Spanish in 2000.
-She is pursuing a master' degree in Educational Leadership from the University of New Mexico.
-Shirena is one of the key people responsible for establishing the Code Red Program at Fort Lewis College.
+She earned a master' degree in Educational Leadership from the University of New Mexico in 2013 and has been a certified Anti-Defamation League diversity facilitator since 2007.
+Shirena is one of the key people responsible for establishing the Common Ground Program at Fort Lewis College.

 Hi!
 My name is Zane Goodell.
 I’m a junior here at Fort Lewis College and I live in Mancos, Colorado.
 I was born in Albuquerque New Mexico.
 I was an orientation leader for Fall 2017 and Fall 2018 and I am involved with Dance Co-Motion and Young Americans for Liberty.
 I chose to work at El Centro to regain the Hispanic culture of New Mexico that influenced my childhood and to represent Hispanic people with lighter skin and more European features.
 I love skiing, watching anime, practicing judo and dancing!